Food Scraps Drop-off Program

-Worthington is launching a Food Scraps Drop-off Pilot Program!
+Worthington is continuing its Food Scraps Drop Off Program!

 Why is this being offered?